deepchecks/deepchecks/docs/source/user-guide/dataset_object.rst

     If not defined, columns that are not defined as label, date, or index are considered as features.
  - cat_features
     List of column names.
 A subset of the features.
 Categorical features normally require some preprocessing before being passed to the model.
     If not specified, the categorical features are inferred automatically from the data itself.
-(More info in :ref:`Inferring Features And Categorical Features`)
+    (`Inferring Features And Categorical Features`_ )
  - label
     Either name of a column, or `pd.Series`.
 The classes of the classification problem or values of a regression problem.
  - index_name